Roma (1972 film): Release

 The film was screened at the 1972 Cannes Film Festival but was not entered into the main competition.
 The film was also selected as the Italian entry for the Best Foreign Language Film at the 45th Academy Awards but was not accepted as a nominee.
 The film is currently available on DVD and Blu-ray through The Criterion Collection.

 Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, Roma holds an approval rating of 67% based on 18 reviews, with an average score of 6.6/10.
+On the review aggregator website Rotten Tomatoes, Roma holds an approval rating of 67% based on 19 reviews, with an average score of 6.6/10.

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four; praising Fellini's direction in the film he wrote, "Fellini isn't just giving us a lot of flashy scenes, he's building a narrative that has a city for its protagonist instead of a single character."
 Ebert ranked the film 9th in his 10 Best Films of 1972 list.